luke-anglin/hyde/_posts/christ/quotes.md

 > In every suffering, through every trial, through each tribulation, God plants some seed of victory, whether it be endurance, perseverance, or a lesson your heart was too hard to receive other than by a forced softening via the rod.

+> Wrong incisions and right incisions are equally painful, but the LORD never makes a wrong incision in the lives of His children.
+That’s why we should trust the LORD

 ## Prayer

 > Sometimes all you need to hear and see is to shut your eyes and sit in silence, your sole focus the humble, mighty waves of the Lord's presence.